AgileMantis/random_fu/README.md

 Random_fu
 =========

 A Ruby gem to add random capability.
-Currently, only for Strings and Hashes.
-Tested with ruby 1.9.2 and RSpec 2.10
+Currently, only for Strings, Hashes and Time.
+Tested with ruby 1.9.2 and RSpec 2.10.
+Note, classes are monkey patched by adding "random" and "random_foo" instance methods to Ruby classes.

 DO NOT USE for generating any data related to security!!!
 ---------------------------------------------------------